-In a production environment, you should restrict access to the X-Pack reporting endpoints to authorized users.
+In a production environment, you should restrict access to the reporting endpoints to authorized users.
 This requires that you:

-- Enable X-Pack security on your Elasticsearch cluster.
-For more information, see Getting Started with Security.
+- Enable Elastic Stack security features on your Elasticsearch cluster.
+For more information, see Getting started with security.

 - Configure TLS/SSL encryption for the Kibana server.
 For more information, see Encrypt communications.

 Specify the Kibana server’s CA certificate chain in

 If you are using your own CA to sign the Kibana server certificate, then you need to specify the CA certificate chain in Elasticsearch to properly establish trust in TLS connections between Watcher and Kibana.
 If your CA certificate chain is contained in a PKCS #12 trust store, specify it like so:

 xpack.http.ssl.truststore.path: "/path/to/your/truststore.p12" xpack.http.ssl.truststore.type: "PKCS12" xpack.http.ssl.truststore.password: "optional decryption password"

 Otherwise, if your CA certificate chain is in PEM format, specify it like so: